29 March 2018

 13 September 2017

-Maja Korica argues a robot tax is the only reasonable option if Artifical Intelligence machines do, as predicted, make millions of workers unemployed.
+Maja Korica argues a robot tax is the only reasonable option if Artificial Intelligence machines do, as predicted, make millions of workers unemployed.

 11 September 2017